 Hotels & Resorts

-Philippines continues to be an attractive tourist destination that receives increasingly more visitors.
-According to JLL, the amount of inbound tourists rose to 7.1 million in 2018, which equals an increase of 7.7%.
+The Philippines continues to be an attractive tourist destination that receives increasingly more visitors.
+According to JLL, the number of inbound tourists rose to 7.1 million in 2018, which equals an increase of 7.7%.

 Plenty of new hotels will be built until 2021 that will boost the market outlook.
 New hotel rooms will be allocated as follows to various districts in Manila: